-Rotala Wallichii was named by a Swedish Botanist Carl von Linné, also known as Carolus Linnaeus in the mid-17th century.
+The name Rotala Wallichii came from a Swedish Botanist called Carl von Linné, also known as Carolus Linnaeus in the mid-17th century.

 Scientific findings indicate that this species comes from genus Rotala and the plant family Lythraceae.
 It is comparable to the family of purple loosestrife, which is also a flowering amphibious plant.

 It is a creeping herb with prominent spikes that develop purple and pink flowers along its color-changing stems.

 Rotala Wallichii existed in Asian tropical waters, along China, India, Laos, Thailand, Vietnam, and Taiwan.
 The red-stemmed "bunch plant" is rare and fragile.
 Aquarists then introduced it to the USA and now being distributed worldwide especially in the Dutch and Scandinavian territories.